suckyble/ReaSetlistManager/README.md

     * **Auto-Stop:** Automatically stop playback at the end of a song.
     * **Follow Actions (Chaining):** Link specific songs together to play continuously (overriding Auto-Stop), allowing for custom mini-sets or medleys.
     * **Skip / Disable Songs:** Mark specific songs to be skipped.
 Playback will automatically jump over them to the next active song.
+    * **Loop Mode (⟳):** Toggle the purple loop icon to repeat a song indefinitely.
+This overrides Auto-Stop and Chaining, making it perfect for ambient vamps while talking to the audience.
+You must manually toggle it off to proceed to the next song.
 * **Live Time Display:** Shows total song duration when stopped, and switches to a high-visibility **Countdown Timer** during playback.
 * **Keyboard & Footswitch Support:** Map pedals or keys to trigger playback, navigation, and panic stops.
 * **Backup:** Export and Import your setlist data via JSON files.
-* **Touch Optimized:** Designed with large tap targets for iPads/Android tablets.
+* **Touch Optimized:** Designed with large tap targets for iPads/Android tablets - transport controls are placed in a sticky footer.
 * **Region Color Sync:** Automatically displays the color of your Reaper regions for better visual organization and quick identification.

 ## 🛠️ Installation (Offline Ready)

-For stability on stage, this tool does **not** require an internet connection.
-You must save the library file locally.
+For stability on stage, this tool does **not** require an internet connection, just a WiFi connection for the device running Reaper and the device using ReaSetlistManager.

 ### 1. Download Files
 1. Save the `ReaSetlistManager.html` code provided into a file named **`ReaSetlistManager.html`**.